-- Chairman Harrington noted the lack of consequence.
-Vice Chairman Mahon agreed what was presented 47 - as a draft ordinance is a collection of thoughts.
-He remarked this goes back to difficulties experienced 48 - in the past with other noise ordinance proposals.
-The issue comes down to who makes a judgment, how 49
+Chairman Harrington noted the lack of consequence.
+Vice Chairman Mahon agreed what was presented as a draft ordinance is a collection of thoughts.
+He remarked this goes back to difficulties experienced in the past with other noise ordinance proposals.
+The issue comes down to who makes a judgment, how that judgment is made, and what the sanction is.
+Chairman Harrington commented any proposed language should be vetted by the police department.
+Vice Chairman Mahon noted counsel would determine whether or not it would be legally enforceable.